life-itself/community/content/blog/2023/08/17/debunking-the-top-3-myths-about-conscious-coliving.md

 Remember, intentional communities are shaped by the complexities of human interactions and experiences.
 By dispelling these myths, you can approach the idea of living consciously in an intentional community with a more balanced and realistic perspective.

-If you’re interested in learning more about conscious coliving, the benefits, the opportunities, the challenges and a whole wealth of other information, [we invite you to sign up for our FREE 6-day Conscious Coliving email course](https://lifeitself.org/conscious-coliving-course).
+If you’re interested in learning more about conscious coliving, the benefits, the opportunities, the challenges and a whole wealth of other information, [we invite you to sign up for our FREE 6-day Conscious Coliving email course](https://lifeitself.org/conscious-coliving-course) and find out more about concious coliving [here](https://lifeitself.org/conscious-coliving).